litus-ai/classy/docs/docs/reference-manual/structured-configs/overall-structure.md

 └── training/           # training configuration
 ```

-Besides, there are 4 root `.yaml` files already defined, one for each task:
+Besides, there are 5 root `.yaml` files already defined, one for each task:
 * `qa.yaml`
 * `sentence-pair.yaml`
 * `sequence.yaml`
 * `token.yaml`
+* `generation.yaml`

 :::info

-If you manually inspect the *configurations/* folder, you'll see there are 3 additional folders: *device/*, *logging/* and
+If you manually inspect the `configurations/` folder, you'll see there are 3 additional folders: `device/`, `logging/` and
-*profiles/*.
-You can safely ignore the first two, and we'll go back to *profiles/* later in this Section.
+`profiles/`.
+You can safely ignore the first two, and we cover `profiles/` in depth [here](/docs/getting-started/customizing-things/changing-profile).

 :::